-To date, most estimates of skeletal kinematics have come from motion capture of external markers attached to skin or tight clothing, but these estimates suffer from poor fidelity of skin movement to underlying bone movement (Filipe et al., 2006; Lanovaz et al., 2004; Leardini et al., 2005).
+Prior to 2010, most estimates of skeletal kinematics came from motion capture of external markers attached to skin or tight clothing, but these estimates suffer from poor fidelity of skin movement to underlying bone movement (Filipe et al., 2006; Lanovaz et al., 2004; Leardini et al., 2005).
 Furthermore, many bones and joints are simply too deeply embedded in the body for external markers to track even their gross movements.

 Measuring skeletal kinematics with high accuracy also requires three-dimensional (3D) analysis.
 Few movements are truly planar, and even when approximately planar, the movements must be performed parallel to the film plane for two-dimensional (2D) analysis to be valid.
 These conditions are rarely met with sufficient accuracy for measuring the full range of translations and rotations that occur during natural joint movements.